Miscellaneous Technical: Emoji

 The Miscellaneous Technical block contains eighteen emoji: U+231A–U+231B, U+2328, U+23CF, U+23E9–U+23F3 and U+23F8–U+23FA.

-Fifteen of these characters have standardized variants defined, to specify emoji-style (U+FE0F VS16) or text presentation (U+FE0E VS15) for each character, for a total of 30 variants.
-These fifteen base characters are: U+231A–U+231B, U+2328, U+23CF, U+23E9–U+23EA, U+23ED–U+23EF, U+23F1–U+23F3 and U+23F8–U+23FA.
+All of these characters have standardized variants defined, to specify emoji-style (U+FE0F VS16) or text presentation (U+FE0E VS15) for each character, for a total of 36 variants.

 History

 The following Unicode-related documents record the purpose and process of defining specific characters in the Miscellaneous Technical block: